ibm-cloud-docs/databases-for-postgresql/learn-high-availability.md

 # High-Availability
 {: #high-availability}

-{{site.data.keyword.databases-for-postgresql_full}} is a managed cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} ecosystem.
+{{site.data.keyword.databases-for-postgresql_full}} is a managed cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} environment.
 The database, storage, and supporting infrastructure all run in {{site.data.keyword.cloud_notm}}.

 {{site.data.keyword.databases-for-postgresql}} provides replication, fail-over, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.
 Deployments contain a cluster with two data members, a leader and a replica.
 Both members contain a copy of your data by using asynchronous replication, with a distributed consensus mechanism to maintain cluster state and handle failovers.
 If the leader becomes unreachable, the cluster initiates a failover and the replica is promoted to leader.
 The replica rejoins the cluster and your cluster continues to operate normally.